 The future is now.
 Embracing a cloud selling motion requires a new role for the channel.
 The question is: what skills, policies and processes will help your channel partners develop recurring revenue business practices that help them keep pace with change and grow business?

 Your channel partners play a valuable role in extending your sales and reaching new markets.
 In fact, according to a recent ServiceSource study, “over 68 percent of North American technology companies’ revenue is sold through the channel and outside North America it’s well in excess of 80 percent”.
-But many companies do not use the best policies and practices that channel partners need to drive retention and revenue growth from existing customers.
+But many companies do not use the best policies and practices that channel partners need to drive customer retention services and revenue growth from existing customers.
 Routinely, 10-20 percent of recurring revenue opportunities through partner channels will go unrealized—leaving money on the table and impacting your business growth.

 Routinely, 10-20 percent of recurring revenue opportunities through partner channels will go unrealized.